learnk8s/knote-js/01_writing_a_note_taking_app.md

 npm install marked
 ```

-And import it in your `index.js` file:
+And import it into your `index.js` file:

 ```js|title=index.js
 const { marked } = require('marked')